caddyserver/website/src/docs/markdown/running.md

 ```

 Make sure to fill in `<version>` with the latest version number, which you can find listed on [Docker Hub](https://hub.docker.com/_/caddy) under the "Tags" section.

+Then, create a file named `Caddyfile` beside the `docker-compose.yml`, and write your [Caddyfile](/docs/caddyfile/concepts) configuration.

+If you have static files to serve, you may place them in a `site/` directory beside the configs, then set the [`root` directive](/docs/caddyfile/directives/root) to `/srv/`.
+If you don't, then you may remove the `/srv` volume mount.

 Then, you can start the container:
 <pre><code class="cmd bash">docker-compose up -d</code></pre>